-In FY 2013-14, the City of Antioch Action Plan addresses the needs of those who are homeless, or at risk of becoming homeless in the coming year, and includes one-year goals for reducing and ending homelessness.
+In FY 2014-15, the City of Antioch Action Plan addresses the needs of those who are homeless, or at risk of becoming homeless in the coming year, and includes one-year goals for reducing and ending homelessness.
 Job training and placement is also funded with CDBG funds, and is provided to both homeless and non-homeless clients by Opportunity Junction (see Appendix A).
-It should be noted that the \$15,000 allocation is a significant reduction from FY 2011-12, where the City allocated \$112,500, primarily ADA funds, to help the homeless.
+It should be noted that the \$18,500 allocation for homeless programs is a significant reduction from FY 2011-12, where the City allocated \$112,500, primarily ADA funds, to help the homeless.

-The City will invest \$15,000 for two projects, one that helps prevent homeless, and the other that provides emergency shelter for those who are presently homeless (see Table 4 below).
+The City will invest \$18,500 for two projects, one that helps prevent homeless, and the other that provides emergency shelter for those who are presently homeless (see Table 4 below).

-- > SHELTER Inc. provides one-time emergency financial assistance for persons facing eviction or having other housing difficulties that would imminently lead to becoming homeless. - Contra Costa Health Services manages the homeless shelter system in the County, providing interim emergency shelter for single adult males and females, with extensive wraparound services and case management, with an emphasis on permanent housing placement.
+SHELTER Inc. provides one-time emergency financial assistance for persons facing eviction or having other housing difficulties that would imminently lead to becoming homeless.

+Contra Costa Health Services manages the homeless shelter system in the County, providing interim emergency shelter for single adult males and females, with extensive wraparound services and case management, with an emphasis on permanent housing placement.

-Table 4 - Homeless/At-Risk Funding for FY 2013-14 Agency Brief Project Description CDBG \$ CC Health Services Adult Interim Housing Program, Emergency Homeless Shelter Program 5,000 SHELTER, Inc. Emergency housing and homeless prevention services 10,000 TOTAL \$15,000
+Table 4 - Homeless/At-Risk Funding for FY 2014-15 Agency Brief Project Description CDBG \$ CC Health Services Adult Interim Housing Program, Emergency Homeless Shelter Program 8,500 SHELTER, Inc. Emergency housing and homeless prevention services 10,000 TOTAL \$18,500